rlqja1107/torch-ST-SGG/README.md

 ```
 If you want to evaluate the specific checkpoints, put the iteration number of trained model in *checkpoint_list* variable in `run_shell/evaluation.sh` shell.

+For evaluating our pre-trained models, please refer to [MODEL.md](MODEL.md)

 ### Directory Structure for Shell files